Walter Kobera, Conductor

 kobera@mdw.ac.at

-Walter Kobéra is one of the leading conductors for contemporary musical theater.
-Through the numerous successful premières and premieres under his direction, he has actively shaped Viennese music scene for the past few years.
+Walter Kobéra is one of the leading conductors of contemporary music theatre.
+Through numerous successful premieres and world premieres under his direction, he has had a decisive influence on Vienna's musical life in recent years.

-Walter Kobéra has held a long-term artistic collaboration with the KangBogen Vienna, the OsterKlang Vienna and the Wiener Festwochen.
-Since 2005, he has regularly worked as a guest with the Neue Oper Vienna at the International Chamber-Opera Festival in Zwolle / NL.
-In 2006, the first coproduction of the Neue Oper Wien with the Bregenz Festival took place under his direction.
+Walter Kobéra has enjoyed long-standing artistic collaborations with KangBogen Wien, OsterKlang Wien and the Vienna Festival.
+From 2005 onwards, he was a regular guest with the Neue Oper Wien at the International Chamber Opera Festival in Zwolle, Netherlands.
+In 2006, he conducted the first co-production between the Neue Oper Wien and the Bregenz Festival.